|

 unchanged.
 In addition, elevated levels of hydrocarbons and BOD

 were observed and the leachate became carbon black in colour.
+To

 minimize the environmental impacts of leachate, recirculation